 - a.
 Unauthorized possession, use, or duplication of campus keys or access cards - b.
-Unauthorized entry into any building, office, residence hall, construction site, or other University-owned or operated facility d.
+Unauthorized entry into any building, office, residence hall, construction site, or other University-owned or operated facility identification when requested to do so d.
 Contempt of the conduct process or its authorities, including the failure to complete sanctions